julyfun/how-to/softwares-and-tools/zerotier/build-your-zerotier-lan-for-mac-win-and-wsl.md

     - If failed, try adding `RequestTTY force` in ssh config to wsl
 - Success!

+## Rustdesk

+- Directly input your ip in rustdesk
+    - Ok!

 ## Problems

 - Can't ping wsl2 though webui show all devices are ONLINE?